 Date: March 28, 2013.
 Meeting Notes.

-Customers along Briar Creek between Randolph Road and Country Club Drive participated in a public meetings during 2007 and 2009 and 2012.
+Customers along Briar Creek between Randolph Road and Country Club Drive participated in a public meetings prior to construction in 2007, 2009, and 2012.

 Safety Precautions Around Construction Zones